3lackrukh/atlas-machine_learning/pipeline/apis/README.md

 # Data Collection - APIs Project

-This project demonstrates how to collect and manipulate data from public APIs using Python, focusing on the SWAPI (Star Wars API), GitHub API, SpaceX API, and Coinbase API.
+This project demonstrates how to collect and manipulate data from public APIs using Python, focusing on the SWAPI (Star Wars API), GitHub API, and SpaceX API.
 The scripts showcase best practices for HTTP requests, pagination, rate limiting, and data transformation.

 ## Description